novacrazy/scriptor/README.md

 This function allows you to join together referee instances using a transformation function, returning a new Referee to encompass it.

-What this does is effectively create a binary tree of dependencies joined together by the transform function.
+What this does is effectively create a tree of dependencies joined together by the transform function.

 The initial use case of this system was for merging many config files, keeping constant performance, and reflecting updates in the individual config files.